superhaNds/superhaNds.github.io/about.md

 ### Personal ###

-My name is Konstantinos and this is a silly blog subjects I am interested in.
-They are usually related to computer science, mathematics, and philosophy.
+Pretentious blog related mainly to computer science, mathematics, and philosophy.

 I am currently a backend C# developer in the betting industry.